 There are many beneficial effects to consuming kava as an herbal supplement.
 That said, there are still important safety tips regarding how to drink kava responsibly to ensure you enjoy all the benefits kava has to offer while ensuring you maintain a healthy relationship with it.

-• Do Not Mix Kava with Other Medications
+- Do Not Mix Kava with Other Medications

 If you are on prescription medications, avoid drinking kava until you consult with your physician.
-Kava can enhance the effects of some prescription medications, such as benzodiazepines and barbiturates.
+Kava can enhance the effects of some prescription medications, such as benzodiazepines and barbiturates. - Do Not Drink or Mix Kava and Alcohol Together

 Kava and alcohol have a lot of overlap in the effects they produce on the body, and will, therefore, compound each other’s effects.
 They both can cause you to feel relaxed, reduce inhibitions, make you feel more comfortable around others, and even help you sleep.
-This can be dangerous because while you may know your limits with alcohol and kava on their own, when combined you could still end up with a much stronger effect from both than you expected.
+This can be dangerous because while you may know your limits with alcohol and kava on their own, when combined you could still end up with a much stronger effect from both than you expected. - Drink Noble Kava Only

 Noble kava has been safely consumed traditionally in the South Pacific for hundreds of years.
 That’s why at Kalm with Kava we only sell lab-tested, high-quality, fresh Noble kava products, including medium grind kava root, micronized kava, kava concentrate, and kava mints.
-Our kava products are sourced directly from trusted, knowledgeable, and responsible farmers in the South Pacific.
+Our kava products are sourced directly from trusted, knowledgeable, and responsible farmers in the South Pacific. - Understand Reverse Tolerance

 Reverse tolerance involves a gradual increase in the effects of kava the more you use it.
 Reverse tolerance isn’t dangerous but may give you more of an effect than you want or expect at the time.
-It’s important to take smaller than normal doses for the first couple of times when using kava just in case you’re one of those affected.
+It’s important to take smaller than normal doses for the first couple of times when using kava just in case you’re one of those affected. - Avoid Driving

 Kava can help you sleep better at night, make you feel euphoric, boost your mood, and ease muscle tension.
 These are all great benefits; however, they are not good if you get behind the wheel.
 Being overly sedated or sleepy and choosing to drive a vehicle is simply dangerous.
 Do not drink kava and drive.